-A feature of the minimum standards publication is the Helpful Information boxes following certain minimum standards that provide additional guidance, clarification, resources, and/or best practices.
+A feature of the minimum standards publication are the Technical Assistance boxes that follow certain minimum standards to provide additional guidance, clarification, resources, and/or best practices related to the applicable rule.

 Investigations

 When a report alleges a violation of minimum standards, rule, or law, CCR must investigate the report, notify you of the investigation, and provide a written report to you of the investigation results within prescribed time frames.